-The Palm Beach County School District (the District) and the Palm Beach County Classroom Teachers Association (CTA), as evidenced by the respective signatures below, agree to this Memorandum of Understanding (MOU) as more specifically set forth herein.
+The School District of Palm Beach County (the District) and the Palm Beach County Classroom Teachers Association (CTA), as evidenced by the respective signatures below, agree to this Memorandum of Understanding (MOU) as more specifically set forth herein.

-The District is a recipient of a competitive School Improvement Grant from the Florida Department of Education for four (4) of the District's Elementary Schools.
-These Grant funds, within State prescribed parameters, are to be utilized and expended for the purpose of improving student performance and include monetary awards to be paid to T-bargaining employees assigned to budgeted positions at these four (4) schools based on a two-part Pay For Performance Plan and through differentiated pay supplements based on agreed to complexity factors.
+The District applied for a competitive grant from the Florida Department of Education on behalf Rosenwald Elementary School.
+The District was successful in being awarded this grant.
+The resulting grant funds, within State prescribed parameters, are to be utilized for the purpose of improving student performance and will include monetary awards to be paid to T-bargaining employees assigned to budgeted positions at Rosenwald Elementary School, hereinafter referred to as the Project School.
+Such monetary awards are based on a two-part Pay-For-Performance Plan and through differentiated pay supplements based on agreed to complexity factors.
 In addition, monetary awards also will be paid to eligible T-bargaining employees who are described in Section C of this MOU.
-The Grant will cover the cost of this pilot so that no District Operating funds need be expended to implement or maintain this Pilot over this three (3) school year period of time.
+It is the intent of the Parties that this grant will cover the cost of this three-year Project so that no District Operating funds need be expended to implement or maintain this Project during this three (3) school year period of time.